phishdestroy/medium-archive-phishdestroy/README.md

 ![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&color=F738E9&width=460&lines=Phishing+dies.+We+multiply.)

-Banning names changes nothing.
+Banning accounts doesn’t stop us.
-Posts are restored, preserved, and multiplied.
+Reports multiply.
+Data is preserved.

-Your scam domains still get blocked.
+Your scam domains keep getting blocked.

 That’s not a threat — **that’s a guarantee.**

 ---

 ## 👮 Legal Notice

-- All data is public, OSINT-based, and threat-related only
+- All data is public and OSINT-based
-- No personal or private information is included
+- No personal/private information included
 - Published only for research, evidence, and digital preservation

 ---